Jump to main content

 The Bank creates a corporate culture throughout the organization that emphasizes the importance of risk management through training, self-assessments of risks, and performance evaluations:

-1. Education Training of Risk Management
+Education Training of Risk Management

 The Bank arranges in-person or online risk management training from top to bottom by role and responsibility to shape the risk awareness and culture of the Bank.

-1. Directors: Directors are encouraged to engage courses from external professional training institutions on topics such as legal compliance, information risk, digital governance risk, financial crime risk, corporate operational risks and opportunities related to climate change and net-zero emissions.
+Directors are encouraged to engage courses from external professional training institutions on topics such as legal compliance, information risk, digital governance risk, financial crime risk, corporate operational risks and opportunities related to climate change and net-zero emissions.
 These courses aim to enhance the governance capabilities of the Board of Directors in managing various types of risks.

-3. Business executives: Organize credit risk weight seminars and online courses for managers and reviewers, risk management education and training for overseas branch staffs before their assignments.
+Organize credit risk weight seminars and online courses for managers and reviewers, risk management education and training for overseas branch staffs before their assignments.

-4. Auditors: Conduct annual education and training on overseas inspections for auditors.
+Conduct annual education and training for auditors.

-2. Operational Risk Control and Self-Assessment
+Operational Risk Control and Self-Assessment

 The Bank conducts two annual operational risk controls and self-assessments.
 The self-assessment unit can propose risk points and specific improvement suggestions regarding the results of residual risk identification and evaluation.
-The respective business management units evaluate and analyze the feasibility, formulate improvement plans as needed, and select appropriate risk strategies (including risk taking, risk avoidance, risk transfer/offset, risk control) to control operational risks within a tolerable range.
+The respective management units evaluate and analyze the feasibility, formulate improvement plans as needed, and select appropriate risk strategies (including risk taking, risk avoidance, risk transfer/offset, risk control) to control operational risks within a tolerable range.
 Before the launch of new products, activities, processes, or systems, the inherent operational risks should be identified and assessed.
 Appropriate control measures and risk indicators should be developed, and incorporate them into the most recent self-assessment operation after implementation to detect and control associated operational risks.

-3. Establishment of Risk Management Performance Evaluation Criteria
+Establishment of Risk Management Performance Evaluation Criteria

 1. Risk management indicators are developed for the senior management (including the President) based on responsibilities.
 These indicators may include asset quality, return on assets, various risk limits, risky assets, credit cost control, effectiveness of credit card scoring models, external credit ratings.
 The achievement of these objectives will affect individual annual performance bonuses.